The podcast of the Center for Environmental Health. Remember to look, before you leap.

 This podcast manages to communicate a lot of information in a very well-paced, human and solid way.
 The host has a very soothing voice and the segments are all so compelling.
 Every episode is full of useful and often very shocking information about the dangers we face in our everyday environment.
 This is a must listen.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to B4uLeap and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for B4uLeap.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to B4uLeap and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for B4uLeap from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for B4uLeap from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.